We've rounded up our favorite country curtain ideas to get your design pulses going.

 If you wish to dress a tiny window, you could use a curtain to lengthen the appearance of the space, even if the fabric ends up being considerably bigger than the glazing.
 Patterns help, too.
 Vertical stripes, for example, naturally trick the eye into thinking something is taller than it is.

-'Roman blinds are ideal for bedrooms, as they provide privacy and you can adjust the amount of light,' adds Chris Lapthorne, head of marketing at Luxaflex.
+'Roman blinds are ideal, as they provide privacy and you can adjust the amount of light,' adds Chris Lapthorne, head of marketing at Luxaflex.

 How do I measure for curtains?